1. Cellular Biomechanics

 We demonstrate a microfluidic approach to investigate the dynamics of shear-triggered release of ATP from human red blood cells.
 (A) Schematic of the experimental apparatus (not to scale).
 A mixture of RBCs and luciferase/luciferin solution are pumped through a microfluidic constriction.
 (B) Representative experimental measurements of the photon emission rate resulting from the reaction between luciferase/luciferin and ATP, measured versus position along the channel.

-2. Microvascular Engineering
+2. Microvascular and Tissue Engineering

 of a vascular architecture capable of distributing oxygen and nutrients within